Who is the IIPC?

 In July 2003, the IIPC was formally chartered at the National Library of France with 12 participating institution.
 The members agreed jointly to fund and participate in projects and working groups to accomplish the goals of the IIPC.

-Members participate in working groups the focus on the Harvesting, Preservation and Access of web archives.
+Members participate in working groups the focus on Content Development and Preservation of web archives.

 The mission of the IIPC is to acquire, preserve and make accessible knowledge and information from the Internet for future generations everywhere, promoting global exchange and international relations.